 Home

-“Date of the Next Meeting: Thursday 20th July 2023 @ 7.30pm in the Village Hall.”
+“Date of the Next Meeting: Thursday 26th September 2024 @ 7.30pm in the Village Hall.”

-John Toms, glass stainer, was born in Brompton Ralph between 1813 and 1815 and his work can be seen in several nearby churches.
+John Toms, glass-stainer, was born in Brompton Ralph between 1813 and 1815 and his work can be seen in several nearby churches.
 In 1913 a Mr Toms, his descendant, came from the USA and paid for the restoration of the ancient screen in the church in his memory.

 Probably the most interesting surviving building in the village is a cottage which seems to have been a parsonage or church house.
 The present owner has uncovered beneath layers of plaster on a sitting room wall a painting of religious theme.
 The lack of perspective and the figures' neck ruffs and little pointed toes imply an early Renaissance period of origin although so far nobody has established records of any authorship or history.